 “Yeah, and what if they’re totally off?
 Am I supposed to agree with them and isn’t this kind of listening and confirming an agreement?”

 The real trick in all of this is to know that just because you investigate what someone else thinks and feels doesn’t mean you are in agreement with them.

 Far from it.
 You may agree by the time you’ve heard them out, but you may not, and understanding their point of view does not imply agreement.

 If you really know and understand this fully, you won’t feel so emotionally compelled to defend yourself right away.

 By trying to truly understand the other person’s statement, point of view, and feelings, you will diffuse the attack . . . in most cases.

-I say in most cases because sometimes people are simply abusive meaning their intent is be abusive or mean and they are not really interested in being understood or coming to a consensus.
+I say in most cases because sometimes people are simply abusive meaning their intent is to be abusive or mean and they’re not really interested in being understood or coming to a consensus.

 For those folks, it’s best to step out of the conversation altogether and make it clear that although you may be willing to discuss an issue, you will not tolerate being abused.